Please email your comments & questions to geovisual at comcast.net. Thank you.

 S

 1930's - Friendship Trees.
-A tradition of Rotary founder Paul Harris.
+A tradition of Rotary International founder Paul Harris.
 Among the cities in which he planted Friendship Trees are Berlin (Germany), Tallin (Latvia), Helsingfors (Finland), Gothenburg & Stockholm (Sweden), Bergen (Norway), Shanghai, (China), Tokyo (Japan), Brisbane, Canberra, Hobart, Launceston, Melbourne & Sydney (Australia), Auckland, Dunedin and Wellington (New Zealand), Mexico City (Mexico), Panama City (Panama), Bogota (Colombia), Lima (Peru), Santiago & Valparaiso (Chile), Buenos Aires (Argentina), Montevideo (Uruguay), & Rio de Janeiro & Sao Paulo (Brazil).
-(Source "My Road To Rotary.")
-Photo shows Harris planting a Friendship Tree in Newcastle in 1935.
+(Source "My Road To Rotary.") /// Actually, Sydney Pascall, RI president in 1931 was the first RI president to plant a tree during a presidential visit. /// Photo shows Harris planting a Friendship Tree in Orlando, Florida (USA) with a little boy named Paul Harris from Apopka, Florida.

 R